 - If you are uploading a non-NIH proposal that did not require all of these sections, include all sections that were required.
 The uploaded proposal must include—at a minimum—an abstract, the specific aims, and the research strategy.

-PI Consent Form [PDF] (if applicable) — You are expected to submit a grant for which you had the primary role in conceptualizing and writing.
+- PI Consent Form [PDF] (if applicable) — You are expected to submit a grant for which you had the primary role in conceptualizing and writing.
 However, if you are not the named or sole PI, you must submit a consent form signed by the PI.
 This form affirms that you were a major participant in the writing and development of the grant and gives ASHA permission to use the grant as conference material.
 Be sure to fill in your name and the name of the grant proposal before requesting a signature.

-- 5-Year Career Plan (limit 2–3 pages) — The 5-year career plan should provide an overview of your goals and the steps you will take to achieve those goals.
+- 5-Year Career Plan (limit 3 pages) — The 5-year career plan should provide an overview of your goals and the steps you will take to achieve those goals.
 The plan should include three sections: teaching, research, and service.
 The amount of effort devoted to each area and the nature of activities within each category should vary based on (a) the type of university that employs you and (b) your career stage.
 Predoctoral and postdoctoral students may include a section on research training, either in addition to the other components or instead of an irrelevant component.
 Please include only those components that are appropriate to your career stage.
 See career plan template [PDF].